Hospital del Trabajador—Santiago, Chile

 Clinics with the surgeon-in-charge of the fellowship, once a week.

-Weekly round with the whole spine unit (7 ortho-spine surgeons, 1 psychiatrist, 1 psychologist, 1 rehabilitation specialist, 1 physical therapist, 1 occupational therapist and 1 nurse)
+Weekly round with the whole spine unit (team of ortho-spine surgeons, psychiatrist, psychologist, rehabilitation specialist, physical therapist, occupational therapist, social worker and nurse)

 Weekly spine unit meeting (on Monday), where the group reviews the cases done the week before, discusses complex cases and plans the surgery for coming week.

-Emergency surgery: the fellow will have a cell-phone to be call at any time when a case that requires emergency surgery is admitted in the hospital.
+Emergency surgery: the fellow could be called at any time when a case that requires emergency surgery is admitted in the hospital.
 The fellow will participate in the evaluation of the patient as well as in the surgery, the same as in programmed surgery as assistant or surgeon.

 The fellow will participate in the clinical research of the Spine Unit.
 During the fellowship at least two papers in which the fellow has been participate must be submitted to the Chilean Orthopedic Annual Congress, and then for publication.